Top 1% Income In Canada: How Rich Do You Have to Be? (2024)

 When people wonder what income you need to crack the top 1% of Canadian earners, the minimum threshold earning point makes the most sense.

-The minimum threshold earning point of the top 1% in Canada is $253,900 annually, according to a 2020 Stats Canada report, which is the latest available data.
+The minimum threshold earning point of the top 1% in Canada is $253,900 annually, according to the latest available data from Statistics Canada.

-As a safe estimation, a yearly average income of around $260,000 is reasonable for the lowest of the top 1% income earner in Canada in 2024.
+As a safe estimation, a yearly income of around $253,900 is required for the lowest of the top 1% income earners in Canada in 2024.

 Average Income vs Threshold Income In Canada: What’s the difference?